Lompat ke konten Lompat ke sidebar Lompat ke footer

 List of Popular Contractions in English & 4 Kinds of Abbreviations (Examples)

 WritingSkills.web.id - Contractions is one type of abbreviations.
 In this post, I will explain the definition of contractions, and a list of the contractions that are very popular in everyday English language.
-However, before that, I will explain other 3 kinds of abbreviations.

 In general, there are 4 main kinds of abbreviations: